 When you're fully "here," in the 1st Circle (blue), you're at your best.

-Mindfulness and learning via the 5 Circles are fully explained in the ebook and DVD at the left.
-(The link to the ebook is at Apple's iBooks.)
+Mindfulness and learning via the 5 Circles are fully explained in the book and DVD at the left.

 Everyone knows that when we're present, we are our most-capable selves.
 We can stay true to ourselves.
 We feel empowered and safe.
 When we're present, we can access what we know.
 We can download answers we need in the moment, or open the door to download them later.
 We respond in a way that represents us well.

 We know we should be present all the time!
 But we're often in such a hurry that we are partially somewhere else.